OlaoluwaM/functional-programming/README.md

 Functional programming is based on the following two pillars:

 - Referential transparency
-- Composition (as universal design pattern)
+- Composition (as a universal design pattern)

 All of the remaining content derives directly or indirectly from those two points.